pedersor/ksr_dft/README.md

 ## Installation

+A Python virtual environment is recommended: this code uses Python packages with fixed versions to avoid compatability errors in the future.
 Clone this repository and install in-place:

 ```bash
 git clone https://github.com/pedersor/ksr_dft.git